pingcap/docs-dm/en/manage-source.md

 ### Usage example

-If you don't know the binding relation of DM-workers, you could use `dmctl --master-addr <master-addr> list-member --worker` to list current binding relations.
+If you do not know the bindings of DM-workers, you can run `dmctl --master-addr <master-addr> list-member --worker` to list the current bindings of all workers.

 {{< copyable "" >}}